YirenZzz/EventTicketing/README.md

 ![Screenshot 2025-04-19 at 19.51.19.png](doc/img/Screenshot_2025-04-19_at_19.51.19.png)

-The analytics and reporting system serves as a valuable decision support tool, providing organizers with the quantitative insights necessary for continuous improvement of event management processes and attendee experiences.

 ## Automated email confirmations

 ## Waitlist Management System

-The platform implements a waitlist management system that efficiently handles demand when capacity is limited.
+The platform implements a waitlist management system that handles demand when capacity is limited.
 This section details the end-to-end waitlist process from both attendee and organizer perspectives.

 ### Waitlist Entry Process